Bias-induced breakdown of electron solids in the second Landau level

 \section{Abstract}

-Reentrant integer quantum Hall (RIQH) states at $\nu=2-4$ are believed to be electron solid phases, though their microscopic description is unclear.
-As bias current increases, thereby increasing the Hall electric field, these states break down via several distinct stages with sharp transitions in between.
-The electronic temperature of RIQH states appears to stay cold even during breakdown, unlike neighboring fractional quantum Hall states whose breakdown is consistent with simple Joule heating.
-Detailed measurements of the RIQH breakdown process and its temperature dependence provide new insights into the nature of these states.
+Reentrant integer quantum Hall (RIQH) states are believed to be correlated electron solid phases, though their microscopic description remains unclear.
+As bias current increases, longitudinal and Hall resistivities measured for these states exhibit multiple sharp breakdown transitions, a signature unique to RIQH states.
+A comparison of RIQH breakdown characteristics at multiple voltage probes indicates that these signatures can be ascribed to a phase boundary between broken-down and unbroken regions, spreading chirally from source and drain contacts as a function of bias current and passing voltage probes one by one.
+The chiral sense of the spreading is not set by the chirality of the edge state itself, instead depending on electron- or hole-like character of the RIQH state.

 A variety of exotic electronic states emerge in high mobility 2D electron gases (2DEGs) at very low temperature, and in a large out-of-plane magnetic field.
 The most robust are the integer quantum Hall states, described by discrete and highly degenerate Landau levels.
-When the uppermost Landau level is partially filled, electrons in that level may reassemble into a fractional quantum Hall (FQH) liquid as composite Fermions~\cite{laughlin, halperin, fqhe}.
-Or, they may condense into charge-ordered states ranging from Wigner crystals to nematic stripe phases~\cite{du, lilly, pan92,koulakovprl,koulakovprb}.
+When the uppermost Landau level is partially filled, electrons in that level may reassemble into a fractional quantum Hall (FQH) liquid \cite{laughlin, halperin, fqhe} or condense into charge-ordered states, from Wigner crystals to nematic stripe phases\cite{du, lilly, pan92,koulakovprl,koulakovprb, eisenstein02, xia2pk, csathy05, goerbig, shibata}.
+Such charge ordered states, or electron solids, are observed primarily above filling factor $\nu=2$, where Coulomb effects are strong in comparison to magnetic energy scales.
+They are believed to be collective in nature\cite{csathy}, prone to thermodynamic phase transitions like melting or freezing of a liquid.

-The electronic ground state at a particular magnetic field is determined by the filling factor $\nu=hn_s/eB$, the ratio between areal densities of magnetic flux quanta $(eB/h)$ and conduction electrons $(n_s)$.
-Filling factors 0 to 2 correspond to partial filling of the first spin-degenerate Landau levels with orbital quantum number N=0; from $\nu=2-4$ the first (N=0) level is completely filled and the second (N=1) is partially filled, etc. Large magnetic fields ($\nu<2$) tend to favour FQH states, with vanishing longitudinal resistance, $R_{xx}\rightarrow 0$, and transverse resistance $R_{xy}\rightarrow h/e^2\nu$ quantized at fractional values of $\nu$.

-At much lower fields ($\nu>4$), Coulomb interactions dominate over magnetic energies, favouring charge-ordered electron solids over FQH liquids.
-Electron solids at $\nu>4$ span a phase diagram that includes a stripe phase with highly anisotropic resistivity near half-filling, flanked on either side by `bubble' or liquid crystal phases whose longitudinal resistivity vanishes isotropically.
-Transverse resistance is quantized at the nearest integer value of $\nu$ in bubble and liquid crystal phases, so they are often called reentrant integer quantum Hall (RIQH) states.
-Their transport characteristics result from the `freezing' of electrons in the partially filled Landau level, which then do not contribute to transport.